-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Sell your story thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions, or add your own in the Sell your story thread.

 Recycle old printer cartridges for cash

-Alternatively, recycle the empty cartridges with Tesco and earn up to 100 Clubcard points for each cartridge.
-Each point is worth 1p in store but up to four times as much if you redeem on goodies from the Tesco Clubcard deals brochure such as breakdown cover, days out and holidays away.
-So an old printer cartridge could be worth up to £4 in Tesco rewards.
+Alternatively, recycle the empty cartridges with Tesco and earn up to 125 Clubcard points for each cartridge.
+Each point is worth 1p in store but up to three times as much if you redeem on goodies with Clubcard Boost such as breakdown cover, days out and holidays away.
+See The Recycling Factory for full details.